 Indiana State Department of Agriculture Director Bruce Kettler says farmers want to move their equipment as quickly and safely as possible.

 While the term “farm equipment” encompasses a wide range of vehicles, the most common types motorists will encounter during harvest season include tractors, combines, grain carts, grain wagons and large trucks hauling agricultural products.
 These vehicles are wide, sometimes taking up most of the roadway, and often travel at speeds no greater than 25 mph.

 The following list includes several safety tips for motorists approaching large farm equipment:

-- Be patient.
-Most farmers will pull over when they are able to let you pass, but it may take time for them to get to a safe place to do so.
+- Most farmers will pull over when they are able to let you pass, but it may take time for them to get to a safe place to do so.
+Be careful and patient when passing.

-- Share the road.
-Farm equipment is wide, sometimes taking up most of the roadway.
-Be careful and slow down when passing.
+- Farm equipment is wide, sometimes taking up most of the roadway.
+Exercise caution when passing.